vegaprotocol/specs/protocol/0064-VALP-validator_performance_based_rewards.md

 Then `validator_performance = max(0.05, min((p'/expected, 1))`

-Goal 2: Detect unforwarded Ethereum events and lack or read access and punish the validator that does not forward them
+Goal 2: Detect un-forwarded Ethereum events and lack or read access and punish the validator that does not forward them
 Detection: Events forwarded by some validators are not forwarded by others.

 #### Ethereum Heartbeat

 For the Ethereum Heartbeat, we use the network parameter `ethereum_heartbeat_period`.
-This parameter should be either 0 or a value bigger than the number of validators; the recommended initial value is 128, which would create a hearbeat per validator about every 20 minutes (i.e., about 120 heartbeats per validator per epoch).
+This parameter should be either 0 or a value bigger than the number of validators; the recommended initial value is 128, which would create a heartbeat per validator about every 20 minutes (i.e., about 120 heartbeats per validator per epoch).
 Legal values are all integers larger or equal to 0.

 For every Ethereum block, if the hash of this block mod `ethereum_heartbeat_period` equals the identity of the a validator (taken mod ethereum_heartbeat_period)+1, then this validator has to forward this as an Ethereum event.
 This event is confirmed by other validators just like any other Ethereum event, but then ignored.
 If that block also contains a valid Vega event that requires an action, this is forwarded independently by the normal event forwarding mechanisms.
 The heartbeat also does contain the Ethereum hash of the corresponding block.
 If the parameter is set to 0, the heartbeats are effectively turned off.